 - Tiredness: This is a common side effect although the amount of tiredness varies from person to person.
 Most working people find that they can still attend work throughout the treatment period but feel more tired at the end of the day compared to normal. - Skin reddening and irritation: Skin reddening and dryness can occur by the 2nd to the 3rd week of treatment.
 The skin first becomes slightly pinker, then becomes redder towards the end of treatment.
 Most of these skin changes will settle by 4-6 weeks after the completion of treatment.
 Irritation is generally relieved by Sorbolene Cream.
 If the skin changes worsen, your doctor and/or clinic nurse may prescribe an alternative cream for you.
-Occasionally peeling or even blistering of the skin can occur particularly in the fold under the breast and armpit area, especially in women with larger breasts.
-If this happens to you, special gels or dressings may be recommended until the skin changes settle. - Breast swelling: During and following radiotherapy it is normal for the breast to accumulate some fluid.
-Having the glands removed under the armpit can also contribute to this swelling.
-This swelling will make the breast feel heavier and more tender to pressure compared to the other breast.
-In most cases this will improve, however may take several years to do so. - Occasional aches and pains in the breast: Generally these are minor twinges only and do not require any pain killers.
-This is a normal occurrence and may recurperiodically for one or more years following completion of treatment. - Temporary (sometimes permanent) loss of armpit hair: May occur as a result of treating the outer aspect of the breast.
+Peeling or even blistering of the skin can occur and if this happens to you, special gels or dressings may be recommended until the skin changes settle. - Temporary (sometimes permanent) loss of armpit hair: May occur as a result of treating the outer aspect of the chest wall.
 The hair on your head will not be affected. - Nausea: This is uncommon but possible.
 Medication can be given to relieve this - Lung inflammation and scarring: All patients having breast radiotherapy will have a small amount of lung included in the treatment area.
 As a result, some lung scarring can occur which may show up on an x-ray taken months or years after treatment.
 Although this is NOT usually associated with any symptoms, a small number of patients (approximately 1 patient in every 100) may develop lung inflammation (pneumonitis).
 If this occurs it usually happens between 6 weeks and 6 months following the completion of radiotherapy.
 Symptoms may include a cough and, less frequently, shortness of breath and fever.
 These symptoms will generally settle with a course of antibiotics and steroid tablets.
 If you develop a new persistent cough or shortness of breath in the first 6 months after radiotherapy, please make an appointment to see your radiation oncologist.